WHAT MAKES US UNIQUE?

 Partnerships for Permanence (P4P) is not just an organization.
 We are a family of former foster youth and adoptees coming together to fulfill our mission of raising awareness and actively working to improve the child welfare system!

-“As a professional working in the child welfare field for over 15 years, I saw so many young people transition into adulthood with very few adult partners.
+“As a professional working in the child welfare field for almost 20 years, I saw so many young people transition into adulthood with very few adult partners.
 After you age out of the system, you’re on your own unless you’ve formed your own family.” - Lola Adebara, Founder and CEO of Partnerships for Permanence

 WHAT KEEPS US UP AT NIGHT?